Hands prepping yellow and green beans on a cutting board in a professional kitchen

 The product is ready.
 The market isn't built.

 I represent your product to market.
 Equity and commission structures for companies that need a commercial partner, not a consultant.
-I build the GTM motion, open the doors, and walk through them on your behalf.
+I architect the go-to-market, open the doors, and walk through them on your behalf.

 And I stay through deployment.
-I build your activation around existing institutional platforms and distribution infrastructure so the connection scales without requiring anyone to change how they operate.
+I assemble your activation around existing institutional platforms and distribution infrastructure so the connection scales without requiring anyone to change how they operate.

 The Destination